epfl-ada/emoji-ambiguity/README.md

-### Code and data for: Ambiguity of Emojis: How Do we Interpret Emojis Outside of Contexts?
+### Code and data for: On the Context-Free Ambiguity of Emoji: A Data-Driven Study of 1,289 Emojis

 ### Repository structure